 There is no way to tell the health and temperament of a puppy by looking at a picture.

 Over 1 million puppy mill puppies are sold online each year and it is in your best interest to make sure your new puppy is not coming from one of these breeders.
 There is no excuse for a breeder that won’t let you see where the dogs live.
+Video chats, videos and photos are not acceptable or replace seeing firsthand.

 It takes time to find a new puppy.
 Since you will likely be paying thousands of dollars for your puppy, and it will be a part of your family for 12-15 years, it’s important to find a healthy well-bred puppy.
 Do your research online but never take a breeder’s word for it.
 Don’t believe photos and videos.
 Know what red flags to look out for.